FettLol/fettlol-modpack-beta/README.md

 This modpack was put together by me; Breki Tomasson.
 I am a long-time fan of Vanilla Minecraft and have never been too interested in playing with modded clients.
 However, after finding great value in a number of datapacks that I got from [VanillaTweaks](https://vanillatweaks.net/picker/datapacks/), I began exploring plugins to Spigot and Paper servers, and then Forge and Fabric mods.

 When building this modpack, I wanted to stick to the Vanilla Minecraft experience as much as possible.
 For this reason, this modpack contains no new tools, no new overworld ores, no new hostile mobs and no new game mechanics like electricity, power and so on.
-I **did**, however, try to make it "Hermitcraft-friendly", as the Hermitcraft players tend to have some very good insight into the game and usually share my sensibilities regarding Vanilla purity.
-This has led to this modpack containing features like:
+I did, however, listen carefully whenever a member of the Hermitcraft server said something like "I wish I could ..." or "This should really be in the game", etc. This has led to the implementation of features like:

 - Slime Blocks can be dyed, and Slime Blocks of different colors do not stick to each other.
 - Terracotta and Concrete can be crafted into slabs and stairs.
+- Villagers can be led around by carrying an Emerald Block.
 - All flowers can be duplicated with Bone Meal, not just the double-high ones.
 - The color of dyed sheep can be identified even when sheared.